Your Christmas Financial Blueprint

 |

-Another year has nearly flown by, and the first mentions of Christmas are creeping into retail marketing.
-For many Kiwis that signals unbridled spending, followed by February and March worrying about how to pay-off the holiday period debts.
+Another year has nearly flown by, and Christmas is getting close.
+For many Kiwis that signals unbridled retail spending, followed by February and March spent worrying about how to repay the holiday debts.

-Summer holidays are meant to be a time for getting together, enjoying the company of family and friends, and having a good time.
-Unfortunately, it can also be called ‘silly season’ – one of the contributors being spending too much and causing financial stress.
+Summer holidays are meant to be a time for getting together, enjoying the company of family and friends, recharging, and having a good time.
+Unfortunately, it can also be called ‘silly season’ for good reason – one of the contributors to the silliness being spending too much and the resulting financial stress.

 To head this off and ensure you have a great Christmas and summer, try thinking about it this way: you now have a few weeks to get your act together to get through Christmas and the New Year break without a debt headache.